 With UBP, you don’t need to make that choice.
-No matter what decisions you make with your hard-earned income, the UBP dividend is money that society has earmarked for charity and charity alone.
+No matter what decisions you make with your hard-earned income, ibis (the UBP payout) is money that society has earmarked for charity and charity alone.
 It enables you to give without worrying about your bills or whether you can feed your family.
 It allows your values to stand on their own.

 This subtle difference is the key to reinventing the way we think about philanthropy.
 Sure, most people will still sooner give to the adorable puppy in front of them than to the fight against malaria half a world away.
 No, we will not all become analytical robots.
 And that’s okay.
 The point is to give people a chance to think more carefully.
 If giving must come from the heart, then let it be from love instead of gratification, for hope rather than guilt.
 Emotions come and go, but true philanthropy should reflect the ideals that we uphold at all times.